vodquang96/django-anymail/README.rst

-See the `full documentation <https://anymail.readthedocs.io/en/stable/>`_ for more features and options.
+See the `full documentation <https://anymail.readthedocs.io/en/stable/>`_ for more features and options, including receiving messages and tracking sent message status.